James Simrall: College football

 Simrall has established a reputation of 'taking the gaff' at Michigan that has been equaled by few men of his size.
 Although he weighs but 162 pounds the Wolverines has had time taken out for him but once in two seasons, established a record for minutes played.
 He participated in every minute during the last seven games with Michigan State, Purdue, Ohio State, Illinois, Harvard, Minnesota and Iowa as opponents.

 Another newspaper called him a "genial, quiet blonde ... well liked by all" and praised his work as a safety man: "Defensively Simrall is almost beyond reproach -- a deadly tackler and a good analyst of plays."

 For the 1930 season, Harry Newman took over the quarterback position, and Simrall started eight games at the halfback position.
 Newman and Simrall led the 1930 Wolverines to an undefeated season and a tie for the Big Ten Conference championship.
 In a 13–0 victory over Ohio State, Newman completed a pass to Simrall from Michigan's 46-yard line with a minute remaining in the game.
 Simrall took the ball to the one-yard line to set up the first score of the game.
 In the final game of the 1930 season, and Simrall's last appearance for Michigan, he threw a touchdown pass to Roy Hudson from midfield for Michigan's first points against the Chicago Maroons.
 At the end of the 1930 season, Coach Kipke told the press that he considered Simrall to be the most valuable player and the key to the success of the 1930 team.

-While at Michigan, Simrall was also a member of the Phi Delta Theta fraternity.
-In February 1931, Simrall received national publicity when he was one of 70 University of Michigan students arrested in "rum raids" at five leading fraternities on the campus.

-Medical career and later years
+Medical career

-After graduating from Michigan, Simrall attended Harvard Medical School.
-He returned to the University of Michigan in 1935 to perform his residency at the University Hospital.
-He was also a teaching assistant in pathology.
+While a resident at the University of Michigan in 1935, Simrall became a teaching assistant in pathology.
 By 1940, he was an instructor in obstetrics and gynecology at the University of Michigan.
-He co-authored a paper in 1940 entitled, "The Effects of Vaginal Mucosa of the Sponge and Foam Powder Method Used in Contraception," which was published by the Planned Parenthood Federation of America in the journal, "Human Fertility."
+He co-authored a paper in 1940 entitled, "The Effects of Vaginal Mucosa of the Sponge and Foam Powder Method Used in Contraception," which was published in Human Fertility, a journal published by the Planned Parenthood Federation of America.

 He later relocated to Louisville, Kentucky, where he established a medical practice.

+Personal life

 He was married to Irene Simrall.
 In 1949, he maintained his office at 332 W. Broadway in Louisville and lived at 316 Stilz Avenue in Louisville.
 Simrall died at Louisville in 1982 at age 72.
-In March 1931, Simrall was voted as the class athlete and the most popular man in the University of Michigan's Class of 1931.